Journey to the Jungles:

 A short 20 minute drive—but world away—is the Costa Rican resort town destination of Jaco, which has a great natural restaurant we ate at frequently with good wifi and live music called the Green Room.
 When we visited there was a local artisan market featuring handmade goods of all kinds from all over the country and a vibrant, albeit slightly touristy, local scene.
 Another five minute drive further south is Playa Hermosa, a stunningly beautiful beach lined with coconut palms, black sand and featuring world-class surfing and relaxing—definitely worth the trip if you are in the area.

 If epic natural beauty and adventure travel is your thing, you’ll definitely want to make a point to visit Arenal and the surrounding areas.
 Greeting you as you arrive into La Fortuna, the neighboring town is a 5,500 ft. active volcano that towers above the landscape like the great pyramids of Giza.
 Almost a perfect cone in shape, smoke billows out the top regularly reminding you that the land in Arenal is very much alive.
 So alive, in fact, that the volcano has erupted quite recently in 2010 and before that in 1998.
 It’s not unusual to feel tremors and earthquakes in the area, a sign that mother nature rules the show here.
 However, despite the paradoxically beautiful and ominous presence of the active volcano, the area is fairly well developed and established by Costa Rican standards (which means very little compared to any normal Western measure).
-The town of La Fortuna sits a few kilometers away from the base of the volcano and is a charming, restaurant packed area featuring some of the best organic food in the country.consciousness) food we experienced in the country and the restaurant featured a health and superfood store with all Costa-Rican sourced products.
+The town of La Fortuna sits a few kilometers away from the base of the volcano and is a charming, restaurant packed area featuring some of the best organic food in the country.Our favorite destination by far was Oragnico Fortuna, a lovely, all organic cafe serving all manner of delicious food from local vegetable stir frys sauteed in ultra-fresh coconut oil, to superfood smoothies, gluten-free treats and everything in between.
+This was hands down some of the highest quality (and consciousness) food we experienced in the country and the restaurant featured a health and superfood store with all Costa-Rican sourced products.
 The owners, Juan and his lovely wife, greeted us daily with smiles and shared all the best local secrets that were off the beaten path.

 arenal is spectacular on every level and it should come as no surprise that its one of the top destinations in costa rica. even so, while we there it was very empty. photo: xlove&peacex photocase.com